seanpaulconnelly/dotme/README.md

 	- [ ] "My sincere Thanks to all of the fantastic teams, partners, businesses, and clients, and friends who have helped me get this far." (logo stripe)
 - [x] Asset structure (scss, js)
 - [ ] Fonts: SourceSansPro
+- [ ] Choose color swatch and set up mixins for each color

 ### 2. Landing page
 - [ ] Personal UVP section